 Update: Rice Trials in Lonoke County, Arkansas

 Hare Wynn’s legal team continues presentation of evidence and testimony in Lonoke County Circuit Court in Arkansas in a case against Bayer Cropscience.
-Hare, Wynn, Newell and Newton is representing 12 plaintiffs in their fight concerning the contamination of the commercial supply U. S. Long Grain rice by Bayer’s genetically engineered rice.
+Hare, Wynn, Newell & Newton, LLP is representing 12 plaintiffs in their fight concerning the contamination of the commercial supply U. S. Long Grain rice by Bayer’s genetically engineered rice.

 Testimony via video deposition is expected as well as live testimony from several of the rice farmer-plaintiffs in the case.